hipstina/ipa-api/README.md

 + building tools to filter and sort API data from the client-side
 + linking form inputs to event handlers
 + event delegation, bubbling, hoisting, call stacks, template literals, navigating the DOM...

+This was a really fun and practical little project!
+I learned a lot and feel ready to try something a little more challenging.
+Cracking open a cold one now 🍺